 - the newly polished floor will be ready to take on the traffic after 24 hours

 Hardwood floors are renowned for their warmth and elegance.
 They provide an ideal backdrop for any decor.
 Cleaning hardwood floors regularly will avoid damage and costly expenditure in the future.
-When maintained properly, wood floors can last more than 25 years and their beauty increases with age.
+Maintaining wood floors properly can make them last for over 25 years, and as they age their beauty increases.